Grading of studies

-A final grade for the degree certificate is calculated for the major and minor study modules on the basis of the average for qualitatively assessed completed courses weighted per credit.
-From August 1st 2021 the master's thesis is assessed on the five-point scale described above and the grade is included in the weighted final grade.
+A final grade for the degree certificate is calculated based on the average for qualitatively assessed completed courses weighted per credit.
+From August 1st 2021, the master's thesis is assessed on the five-point scale described above, and the grade is included in the weighted final grade.
 This weighted average (GPA) will be stated with two decimal places and thus will be in the range 1.00-5.00.

-Some courses, for instance internships and doctoral courses, are assessed only pass/fail.
-If this is the case, information about it is given in the course description.
+Some courses, for instance internships and doctoral courses, are assessed on a pass/fail scale.
+If this is the case, it will be stated in the course description.

 Grades that have been assessed qualitatively according to the above-mentioned scale cannot be changed to the grade "pass".
-Completed courses can also not be removed from the study register upon the student's request.
+Completed courses cannot be removed from the study register upon the student's request.
 However, you can choose to exclude non-mandatory courses from your degree certificate, provided you have completed enough other credits to fulfil the degree requirements.

-NB!
-It is possible to leave out extra electives from the degree if you have completed more than 120 ECTS and fulfilled all degree requirements.
+It is possible to exclude extra electives from the degree, provided you have completed more than 120 ECTS and fulfilled all degree requirements.
 The courses not included in the degree will naturally not affect the average grade of the degree.
 To exclude extra electives from your degree, just remove them from your study plan before applying for graduation.